 5. Feel Full, Faster.
 Satiety.
 It’s about feeling full, and not overeating.
-The aroma of peppermint oil has the ability to make you feel full, faster…especially if you breathe it in during a meal!
+The aroma of peppermint oil has the ability to make you feel full, faster…especially if you breathe it in before or during a meal!

 6. Cool Your Tootsies.
 If you’ve been on your feel all day or religiously wear hard soled shoes, just add peppermint oil to a cold water compress to cool your overworked, over heated tootsies.

 7. Perk Up.
 The invigorating aroma of peppermint is a wonderful, non-stimulating way to perk up on long drives, in school, during late night homework or any other time you need to “burn the midnight oil.”

 8. Energize Your Lather.
 Some shampoo and conditioner combos can make you want to go back to sleep.
 No energy.
 No pep.
 No fun.
 Not good.
 Add peppermint to your potions to stimulate the scalp, energize and wake up!
 The oil is an antiseptic in nature, and can also help remove dandruff and itchy scalps.

 9. Stuffy Nose Beware.
 Peppermint oil has the ability to relax smooth muscles in the body — the same muscles that line our airways and become irritated.
 Peppermint oil (with lemon) should certainly be another arrow in your allergy treatment quiver!
 Just simply inhale for relief.

 10. Chase Away Tension Headaches.
 Got a mind numbing headache?
 A few drops of peppermint dabbed on your temples, neck and sinuses can quickly spring into action and chase that headache away!
 Be sure to use a carrier oil if you are sensitive.
 I like coconut oil.